 - I captained several large-scale community faith events, and spearheaded ministry initiatives in Estonia, Bosnia, and Croatia.

-- By the end of 2016, I will have helped raise around $6M for ministry efforts.
+- I’ve helped raise around $4M for ministry efforts.

 There’s a quote that says we become like the people we spend the most time with.
 I can only hope I become more like my wife… she’s incredible.
 I have had the joy of having Dave as my best friend and “soul brother” the past 30 years.
 He can ask me anything… and does.
 There are a few other “soul dudes” I regularly spend time with as well, hoping I’ll become more like each of them in various ways.
 And Debbie and I “do life” with 3 other couples in a Bible study.